aws-geospatial/amazon-location-samples-js/quick-start-using-api-keys/README.md

 # Quick start web app authenticating with API keys

-This example is a simple page that displays displays an interactive map and uses search functionality.
+This example is a simple page that displays an interactive map and uses search functionality.
 [MapLibre GL JS](https://maplibre.org/maplibre-gl-js-docs/api/) and [Amazon Location
 Service](https://aws.amazon.com/location) are used to build the app.
 Authentication to this app is done using Amazon Location [API keys](https://docs.aws.amazon.com/location/latest/developerguide/using-apikeys.html).

 See the [quick start guide](https://docs.aws.amazon.com/location/latest/developerguide/getting-started.html) for a complete walkthrough of this example.